Call Us Today 713-225-6200

 How Can an Attorney Expedite the Process?

 While we have provided you with the basic timeline for divorce in Texas, an attorney may be able to help expedite the process depending on the facts of your case.
 Your divorce might be complex, and you might ask yourself daily, How long do divorces take in Texas?
-But a skilled lawyer can help guide you through solutions to achieving a more speedy divorce.
+However, a skilled lawyer can help guide you through solutions to achieve a more speedy divorce.
 Two of the fastest methods include filing an uncontested divorce and exploring alternative dispute resolution methods to speed up your case.

 Uncontested Divorce

+The quickest way to get a divorce in Texas is if you and your spouse can agree to all of the issues.
+These issues include asset division, child custody, child support, alimony, and more.
+If you and your spouse can agree on each of these issues, you can get an uncontested divorce.
+This process is much faster and less expensive than a contested divorce, where the couple cannot agree and must take the court to trial before a judge, who will make these decisions for them.
 With the help of an attorney, you may be able to craft terms that can lead to an uncontested divorce.
-Speaking with an attorney before negotiating with your spouse can help you create a fair and reasonable plan for handling each issue in a way that you won’t regret later.
+Speaking with an attorney before negotiating with your spouse can help you create a fair and reasonable plan for handling each issue in a way you won’t regret later.
 The more prepared you are when you begin your discussions, the more likely you are to achieve a speedy and uncontested divorce.
-Even when tensions are high, having an attorney in the background coaching you and helping you create equitable plans for your assets, child custody, and finances can help you achieve a smooth dissolution of your union.
+Even when tensions are high, having an attorney coaching you and helping you create equitable plans for your assets, child custody, and finances can help you achieve a smooth dissolution of your union.
+You can also help keep your uncontested divorce smoothly by communicating clearly and effectively with your attorney.
+This will allow your attorney to promptly file any requested documents and avoid delays or miscommunications with the other side.
+In even the most amicable, uncontested divorce, miscommunications can quickly derail an otherwise smooth process, so it is essential to keep your attorney in the loop and respond promptly to any requests for information.

 Alternative Dispute Resolution